Ernest-Ap/Brazilian_E-Store/README.md

 ## Summary

 ### Improvements:
 The payment value from 2016 – 2018 has mostly gone in an upward trend.
-The last two months of recorded data (September and October 2018) had a very steep decline failing to meet forecast value predictions.
+The last two months of recorded data (September and October 2018) had a very steep decline failing to meet their forecast value predictions.
 Ways to improve this is updating overall advertisement every quarter during the year, to keep the attention of current customers and attract new customers.

 Bottom 10 Customer States by Number of Orders Delivered, these states can do targeted advertisement to better attract more customers or find out the types of products that are more useful to the customers from these states.